Historically Underutilized Business Program (HUB)

-See TPSS Website
+See TPSS Website for HUB Certification Application.

 Although HUB Certification is not a requirement to sell to The University, it will increase your chances to be contacted for a bid opportunity.
 UTSA encourages all HUB certifiable businesses to become HUB Certified.
 There is no fee to become certified and the certification is valid for 4 years.
 Please contact the Assistant HUB Coordinator at 210-458-4068 for more information.

 If I am a Prime Contractor bidding on a project, where can I find HUBs to solicit to for subcontracting purposes?